-In the far southern U.S., you won’t see the Big Dipper on these November evenings, because it’ll be beneath your northern horizon.
+From the far southern U.S. and similar latitudes: You won’t see the Big Dipper on these November evenings, either.
+From more southerly latitudes in the Northern Hemisphere, the Big Dipper is below your northern horizon on autumn evenings.
 Even in the northern states, it’ll be possible to miss the Big Dipper if obstructions block your view of the northern sky.
 However, the Big Dipper swings full circle around Polaris, the North Star, once a day.
-The Big Dipper will appear fairly high in the northeast sky before dawn.
+Thus, from these latitudes, the Big Dipper will appear fairly high in the northeast sky before morning dawn in November.

 It’s a long jump from the Big Dipper bowl stars to Capella.
 Our chart at top goes all the way from northwest to northeast.
 That’s about one-fourth the way around the horizon.